binarymist/learning-python/doc/TheHitchhikersGuideToPython/3_WritingGreatPythonCode/2_CodeStyle.md

 `send(recipient='World', message='Hello')` or `point(y=2, x=1)`

 **Keyword** are not mandatory and have default values.
 Often used for optional parameters sent to the function.
+Beware of the using default arguments that are mutable [gotcha](./7_CommonGotchas.md#mutable-default-arguments).

 Think more carefully about using either of the following two argument techniques: